 I made this wreath jig a few months ago, based on an article in Sunset magazine from years ago, and then thought I’d wait until fall to write it up.
 But since I like making wreaths in all seasons, maybe it doesn’t matter what season it is?
-I mean, I just used it to make this Cherry Blossom Wreath as a spring/Easter decoration for our front porch.
+I mean, I used it to make this Cherry Blossom Wreath as a spring/Easter decoration for our front porch, and I used it to make this hanging birdbath for our backyard

 - 3/4 inch plywood, cut to a 12 inch by 12-inch square